Terms of reference

 - Where panel members have alternate views, these will be noted in proceedings of meetings.

-- The Northern Territory Government does not favour one source of renewable energy generation over any others.
+- The NT Government does not favour one source of renewable energy generation over any others.

-- better defining the 50 per cent renewable target that is measurable and achievable for Cabinet consideration;
+- better defining the 50% renewable target that is measurable and achievable for Cabinet consideration

-- impacts of renewable energy supply on power system security and taking into consideration the characteristics of Northern Territory power systems;
+- impacts of renewable energy supply on power system security and taking into consideration the characteristics of NT power systems

-- possible impacts on existing funding or contractual arrangements in the Northern Territory;
+- possible impacts on existing funding or contractual arrangements in the NT

-- regulatory and market arrangements, noting the Northern Territory is progressively adopting the National Electricity Law and Rules and is finalising the design of a wholesale electricity market mechanism to be implemented during 2017.
+- regulatory and market arrangements, noting the NT is progressively adopting the National Electricity Law and Rules and is finalising the design of a wholesale electricity market mechanism to be implemented during 2017.

 Out of scope

-- liaising with, or negotiating with the Commonwealth Government on renewable energy targets, industry arrangements, funding arrangements or policy settings;
+- liaising with, or negotiating with the Australian Government on renewable energy targets, industry arrangements, funding arrangements or policy settings

 - strategies to encourage energy efficiency or off-peak use.

-- The Project Team will work with the Panel to develop and implement a community engagement and education strategy to guide discussion with the Northern Territory community, business and consumer groups, industry peak bodies and academic organisations.
+- The project team will work with the panel to develop and implement a community engagement and education strategy to guide discussion with the NT community, business and consumer groups, industry peak bodies and academic organisations.
 The community engagement and education strategy will include opportunities for the public to provide written submissions.